 “If I’d had some set idea of a finish line, don’t you think I would have crossed it years ago?”
 Bill Gates

-Fun to be interviewed on the future of training on the Top Learning Trends in Training and Development in 2016 and Beyond by HR Dive.
+Fun to be interviewed on the future of training on the Top Learning Trends in Training and Development by HR Dive.